About us

 360 Farms is part of the Oklahoma Agritourism Association.
 We often host school & gardening groups, and enjoy sharing our experiences with others.
 Individuals or groups interested in elderberries, aquaponics, or regenerative agriculture are welcome.
 Tours are available by appointment only.

 Valerie's degrees are in Special Education and Science.
-Many years in the classroom developed an ease with sharing skills and knowledge .
-Her grandparents nurtured an early interest in wild crafting and herbal healing.
-Which has, in turn, led to a lifetime of learning.
-We've spent decades preparing for our current roles.
+Her years in the classroom helped develop an ease with sharing skills and knowledge .
+An early interest in wild crafting and herbal healing was nurtured by her grandparents.
+Which, in turn, has led to a lifetime of learning.
+We've both spent decades preparing for our current roles at 360 Farms.

 - "You got to do more than just live in the country to be a Farmer."